CreatorAndrew/the-bard/README.md

 A music Discord bot that plays from file attachments and custom download URLs instead of YouTube links.

 ## Setup
-Make sure that FFmpeg and MediaInfo are installed and in the path.
+Make sure that FFmpeg and MediaInfo (not needed for Windows) are installed and in the path.

 ### For Arch-based Linux distributions:
 ```